Programmatic SEO: What Is It And How To Do It

 Why?
 An SEO (search engine optimization) geek can determine the only answer that makes sense.
 It’s because of SEO!
 Without realizing it, programmatic SEO is actually a large practice in digital marketing.

-In this article, we’ll go over what programmatic SEO is, how to do it, and the best strategies for building landing pages at large scale.
+In the remainder of this article, we’ll go over what programmatic SEO is, how to do it, and the best strategies for building landing pages at large scale.

 Let’s jump in!